← Back to Stories

 Key details reported by multiple sources:

-• US military conducted a strike on May 28 (2026) killing 2 men on a boat in the eastern Pacific, bringing the death toll to at least 195 (AFP tally).
+• US Southern Command conducted a strike on May 31 (local time) in the eastern Pacific Ocean, killing three men and bringing the total death toll to at least 202 people.

-• The Trump administration declared the US is at war with Latin American drug cartels, framing them as responsible for drug overdoses in American communities.
+• The Trump administration declared the US is in armed conflict with Latin American drug cartels, calling them 'narco-terrorists' responsible for drug trafficking into the US.

-• The Pentagon inspector general announced a review of whether the US military followed the six-phase Joint Targeting Cycle, but will not assess the legality of the strikes.
+• The Pentagon’s inspector general announced in May it would review whether the US military followed the six-phase Joint Targeting Cycle in the strikes, but explicitly stated it would not assess the legality of the operations.

-• Only three people are known to have survived strikes and been rescued, with two returned to Ecuador and Colombia in October 2025 and one transferred to Costa Rica in March 2026.
+• Only three people are known to have survived strikes and been rescued: two from a semi-submersible ship in October 2025 (returned to Ecuador and Colombia) and one in March 2026 (transferred to Costa Rican authorities).

 Points of Difference